luyentru/MLOps/reports/README.md

 > Answer:

---- For the project, we chose to work with torchvision, a package not covered extensively in our course.
-Torchvision is part of the PyTorch ecosystem and offers a range of pre-trained models, including EfficientNet, ResNet, and VGG, which we utilized to significantly expedite our model development process.
+--- For the project, we chose to work with the third-party framework torchvision, which is a package that is not covered extensively in our course.
+Torchvision is a part of the PyTorch ecosystem and offers a range of pre-trained models, including EfficientNet, ResNet, and VGG, which we utilized to significantly expedite our model development process.
 By leveraging these pre-trained models, we were able to implement state-of-the-art architectures for our tasks without having to train them from scratch, which saved us a lot of time.
 Due to limited time, we only managed to fine-tune the pretrained EffiecientNet model.
-The model was well suited for our problem.---
+The model was well suited for our problem. ---

 ## Coding environment